eliasmarkc/girder_oauth_plugin_test_harness/README.md

-# Girder Plugin Test Harness
+# Girder Oauth Plugin Test Harness

-Runs the test suite on the Girder Wholetale Plugin in an isolated environment
+Runs the test suite on the Girder Oauth Plugin in an isolated environment

 ## Prerequisites: